Chuset21/Hacker-News-Web-Scraper/README.md

 # Hacker News Web Scraper
-Script that shows you the most relevant stories on Hacker News.
+Script that shows you the most relevant stories on Hacker News, so that you don't waste your time scrolling.
 It prints out each story's title, link, and votes in an easy-to-read format.
 Stories are sorted by votes, from most to least, and must have at least __100 votes__ and be in the first __5 pages__ to be featured.